gusmanb/logicanalyzer/README.md

 ### First of all, bug corrections.

 The biggest bug that has been corrected is the fast trigger in the Pico-W. When I implemented the Pico-W I tried it extensively, but I used only the simple trigger to do the tests.
-What was my surprise when I tried to use the Pico-W with a fast trigger and I found that it got completelly hung!
+What was my surprise when I tried to use the Pico-W with a fast trigger and I found that it got completely hung!

 The thing is that the Pico-W hides a little secret that I haven't found documented anywhere, this little secret is that the driver uses a PIO program to do the transfers!
 The fast trigger uses a full PIO unit, all its 32 instructions to create a jump table, and the CYW driver uses a SM in the PIO1 to do the SPI transfers.
 So I tried to swap the PIO units and it at least started to capture, but the capture was never finished, I have revised up-to-down the driver and still haven't found why the PIO1 interrupts don't work at all after the CYW driver has been enabled, so I have done a work-around that does not need the IRQ to trigger a handler.
 So, if you are using a Pico-W update the firmware asap.